boo62/biotrack/README.rst

 Hopefully the dependencies will be handled in the installation.
 Insallation requires setuptools.

-requirements.txt gives a list of packaged used in the development environment.
+requirements.txt gives a list of packages used in the development environment.

 To install these: